Home » PI Planning

 • Communication channels – Primary and secondary audio, video, and presentation channels must be available

-The event follows an agenda similar to Figure 2.
+The event follows an agenda similar to Figure 1.
 Descriptions of each item follow.
-For guidance on adapting this agenda to support planning across multiple time zones, refer to the advanced topic article, Distributed PI Planning with SAFe.

 Day 1 Agenda